-InlanDimensions International Arts Festival has established itself as Central Europe’s largest multidisciplinary festival that rejects a differentiation between Europe and Asia, building bridges between different countries and cultures.
-Presenting a kaleidoscope of arts ranging from theatre, performance, dance and cinema to music, literature and visual arts, it brings together artists and audiences from all over the world, launching co-productions and facilitating negotiations between venues and producers through professional language services.
-Through the central focus of InlanDimensions is on postwar to postmodern art, the festival does not break with tradition, stressing its transformations and influence on contemporary art.
-It introduces audiences to the concept of Eurasian theatre and film as a marriage of diverse cultures and genres within a piece of art.
-We invite a spectrum of artists to create another dimension of that vast intercultural empire that reaches deeper and deeper into the continents.
+InlanDimensions International Arts Festival has established itself as Central Europe’s largest multidisciplinary festival, rejecting differentiation between Europe and Asia by building bridges between countries and cultures.
+It showcases a kaleidoscope of arts ranging from theatre, performance, dance, and cinema, to music, literature, and visual arts, bringing together artists and audiences from all over the world, launching co-productions, and facilitating negotiations between venues and producers through professional language services.
+Though the central focus of InlanDimensions is on postwar to postmodern art, the festival does not break with tradition, but stresses its transformations and influence on contemporary art.
+It introduces audiences to the concept of Eurasian theatre and film as a marriage of diverse cultures and genres within a single piece of art.
+We invite a broad spectrum of artists to create another dimension of this vast intercultural empire that reaches deeper and deeper into the continents.
 Projects currently in progress initiated by the InlanDimensions International Arts Festival are Kosmos [Cosmos], dir.
 Koike Hiroshi, with a Polish and Japanese cast (premieres Feb.
 2023 at the Jerzy Grotowski Institute / Mar.
 2024 at the Tokyo Metropolitan Theatre); Iwona, księżniczka Burgunda [Yvonne, Princess of Burgundy], dir.
 Miura Motoi, music composed by Wacław Zimpel (premieres Sep.
 2023 at the Underthrow atelier, Kyoto / Oct.
 2024 in Poland); Tango, dir.
 Hirota Jun'ichi (planned premiere 1st quarter 2024 in Tokyo / Oct.
 2024 in Poland); and performances of Krzysztof Warlikowski’s play Wyjeżdżamy [We’re Leaving] at the Hong Kong Cultural Centre (Sep.
 2024).